 I started to write The Human Workplace Manifesto 3 years ago.
 It was idea borne from the thousands of hours spent training leaders, helping companies grow and coaching the humans behind the job titles.

 It provides a framework for positive change across the corporate world and recognises the key motivations of the workforce and the urgent change our planet demands if we are to preserve it.
 The age of industrialisation is over and so is the traditional 9-5 model of working.
-We must explore new ways of working and look at companies that are successfully disrupting and dismantling the old school approach for more robust and sustainable model that works for everyone.
+We must explore new ways of working and look at companies that are successfully disrupting and dismantling the old school approach for a more robust and sustainable model that works for everyone.

-It’s a practical guide to getting things moving and can be driven not only by CEO’s, HR Directors, Founders and Leaders but also, for the workforce that demand to work in a company that aligns it’s values to that of The Human Workplace Manifesto.
+It’s a practical guide to getting things moving and can be driven not only by CEO’s, HR Directors, Founders and Leaders but also, for the workforce that demands to work in a company that aligns it’s values to that of The Human Workplace Manifesto.

 The 8 key activators can be used to audit your current workplace or as a tool to effect positive change.